 The easiest way to catch incoming emails in HELO is by using local mailboxes.
-Local mailboxes are created automatically, when HELO receives an incoming email from your application.
+The app creates local mailboxes automatically, when it receives an incoming email from your application.
 There is no need to manually create these mailboxes.

-Once HELO receives an incoming email from one of your applications, it will send out a notification and show you the email details in the application UI.
+Once HELO receives an incoming email from one of your applications, it sends out a notification and shows you the email details in the application UI.
 Here is how such an example email might look like:

-The user interface gives you all the information about the incoming email, such as the sender, recipient, possible CC, and BCC addresses.
+The user interface gives you all the information about the incoming email, such as the sender, recipient and possible CC and BCC addresses.

 You can get more information about the incoming email, by looking at the different tabs.
 They include information such as the raw email message, the SMTP headers or spam report information.

-HELO comes with a built-in link checker, that makes it very easy to determine if your outgoing emails contain any broken or just wrong links.
+HELO comes with a built-in link checker, that makes it very easy to determine if your outgoing emails contain any broken links.
 The link checker is enabled by default and will try to automatically perform a

-HEAD request to all of your email links.
+HEAD request to all links of your email.
 If the

-HEAD request does not succeed, it will then try and perform a
+HEAD request does not succeed, it tries to perform a

 GET request instead.

-GET request to those links, the email will be marked as verified and additional requests will fail.
+GET request to this link, your application marks the email as verified and additional requests will fail.

-When HELO receives an incoming email, it will automatically perform a SpamAssassin check on the email message.
-The SpamAssassin score will tell you how likely it is, that your email will end up in the users spam box.
+When HELO receives an incoming email, it automatically performs a SpamAssassin check on the email message.
+The SpamAssassin score tells you how likely it is, that your email ends up in the spam folder of your user.
 Please be aware that this score is only one indicator and is not a guarantee that your email will go through.
-When you actually send out your email a lot of additional factors come into play, when receiving email servers calculate their own spam score – such as the server that your email was sent from.
+When you actually send out your email a lot of additional factors come into play, when receiving email servers calculate their own spam score – such as the server that your email sends.

-The spam report will then give you a detailed information of the SpamAssassin scoring.
+The spam report gives you detailed information of the SpamAssassin scoring.

-HELO allows you to easily test how your email will look like on multiple different email clients.
-This is done by making use of the great Testi@ service - it requires that you have a Testi account.
-Testi includes some tests in its free version, so you can check out if you think that the service is helpful to you.
+HELO allows you to easily test the design of your email on multiple different email clients.
+HELO uses [email protected] – it requires that you have a Testi account.
+Testi includes some tests in the free version, so you can check out if you think that the service is helpful to you.

-Once you login with your Testi credentials, you can select to add new tests, choose which email clients to test your email on, and you will afterwards see the results in the HELO UI:
+Once you login with your Testi credentials, you can create new tests, choose which email clients you want to use for testing and get the results in the HELO UI: